 Arizona’s success as a state is entirely contingent on our willingness to invest in strong neighborhood public schools.
 This is the key to successful economy, the key to strengthening families, and should be of paramount importance to Arizona’s leaders.

-• We must invest in a substantial pay increase for our teachers.
+Arizona must invest in a substantial pay increase for our teachers.
 Arizona faces a teacher shortage, and the #RedForEd Movement is leading the way in giving voice to our educators as they fight for our kids.
 Keeping talented educators in Arizona will take investment, and we need leaders with the vision to make these investments, knowing that it will mean raising revenue that has been previously given away to the wealthiest Arizonans.

-• We need to transform the way we fund education.
+Arizona need to transform the way we fund education.
 We need our leaders to look be bold and consider all the options–including raising revenue from the wealthiest Arizonans.
 Those that benefit from the economic benefits of strong public schools need to be asked to contribute their fair share.
 We need to bring teacher pay in Arizona to the national average.

-• Arizonans can’t afford to fund two parallel school systems, one public and one private.
-We need to repeal the Governor’s universal voucher expansion so that public funds can be focused on public schools that serve everybody, not used to subsidize a private school system that primarily benefits those who don’t need the help.
+- Arizonans can’t afford to fund two parallel school systems, one public and one private.
+When voters resoundingly rejected Proposition 305, they sent a message: public funds should be focused on public schools that serve everybody, not used to subsidize a private school system that primarily benefits those who don’t need the help.